Blendify/blender-manual/trunk/blender_docs/manual/addons/rigging/rigify.rst

 Rig Features Description
 ------------------------

-After human rig generation a new armature named “Rig” will be added to your scene.
+After human rig generation a new armature named "Rig" will be added to your scene.
 This is the character rig you have generated from the human meta-rig and will contain all the features.